MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/configure-endpoints-mdm-windows-defender-advanced-threat-protection.md

 > [!NOTE]
 > - The **Health Status for onboarded machines** policy uses read-only properties and can't be remediated.
 > - Configuration of telemetry reporting frequency is only available for machines on Windows 10, version 1703.
 > - Using the Expedite mode might have an impact on the machine's battery usage and actual bandwidth used for sensor data.
-You should consider this when these measure are critical.
+You should consider this when these measures are critical.

 ### Using the Azure Intune Portal to deploy Windows Defender Advanced Threat Protection policies on Windows 10 1607 and higher